-Materials and Supplies - Amounts paid for items of an expendable nature that are consumed, worn out or deteriorated by use, or items that lose their identity through fabrication or incorporation into different or more complex units or substances.
+Materials and Supplies Amounts paid for items of an expendable nature that are worn consumed. out or deteriorated by use, or items that identity through lose their fabrication or incorporation into different or more complex units or substances.

 Capital Outlay - Expenditures for the acquisition of capital assets or additions to capital assets.
-These are expenditures for land or existing buildings, improvements to grounds, construction of buildings, additions to buildings, remodeling of buildings, initial equipment, new and replacement equipment, and software.
+These are expenditures for land or existing buildings, improvements grounds, construction to of buildings, additions to buildings, remodeling of buildings, initial equipment, new and replacement equipment, and software.

-Transfers - Nonreciprocal inter-fund activity represented by disbursement of cash or goods from one fund within the District to another fund without an equivalent return and without a requirement for repayment.
+Transfers - Nonreciprocal interfund activity represented bv disbursement of cash or goods from one fund within the District to another fund without an equivalent return and without a requirement for repayment.

-Fund Balance - Governmental Funds report the difference between their assets and liabilities as fund balance.
+Fund Balance - Governmental

+Funds report the difference between their assets and liabilities as fund balance.
 Under Generally Accepted Accounting Principles (GAAP), fund balance is divided into reserved and unreserved portions.